Boavizta/cloud-scanner/docs/src/tutorials/quickstart-docker.md

-# Quick start using docker 🐳
+# Quick start run CLI using docker 🐳

 No installation needed, you will run a public docker image of cloud-scanner CLI.